 |Swimming in the sea||

 The very picturesque Fairlight Glen, 21.1km (13.3 miles) into the walk, has a nudist beach, which is also one of the most unspoilt places on this part of the coast to swim (ie no modern development, just a shingle beach in a wild cove).
 The path down to the beach is officially closed due to landslips, but if you ignore this (at your own risk) you will find a trail that is usually well-maintained by the naturists.
 Swimming is good at high or low tide, but tricky when the tide is half way up, due to rocks near the shore.

 Hastings at the end of the walk also has a good beach for swimming - the classic south coast combination of a steeply shelving shingle which retreats to flat muddy sand when the tide is very low.

 Take the Southeastern high speed trains from St Pancras International to Ashford International and change there for the Marshlink trains to Winchelsea and Three Oaks, which run every two hours.
 A convenient connection to Winchelsea is provided by the 9.37 from St Pancras (9.34 on Saturdays) and to Three Oaks by the 10.37.
 You can see from this that Winchelsea and Three Oaks are not served by the same trains: you cannot therefore park at Winchelsea and return to there from Three Oaks without a lengthy change at Rye or Hastings.
-Note that the Marshlink trains are currently only two coaches and in the summer months at least can become very crowded.
+Note that the four-carriage Marshlink trains can become very crowded in the summer months.
 You need to be in the front carriage to alight at Three Oaks.

 A day return to Winchelsea or Three Oaks is the same price from St Pancras as a Hastings return, though a Hastings return might be safer if returning via Ashford.
 If you plan to return via the Charing Cross line a Winchelsea or Three Oaks return will be valid, however, and you will also be boosting usage statistics to these remote stations by buying a ticket to them.